Podcast – Why start a publishing business? (best bits)

 Nominate your unsung hero now for the chance to win a bottle of champagne and unique interview on the popular whitefox blog.

-Episode – The economics of being an author
+BBC Radio 4 – The economics of being an author

 Article – There’s no shame in reading whatever books you want – literary snobs be damned